clarisli/CarND-Kidnapped-Vehicle-Project/README.md

 I did this in lines 177 to 205 of the function`updateWeights()` in `particle_filter.cpp`.

 #### 5. Resampling
-In this step, I randmomly draw new particles from old ones with replacement in porportion to their importance weights.
-After resampling, particlesre with higher weights are likely to stay and particles with lower weights may die out.
+In this step, I randmomly drew new particles from old ones with replacement in porportion to their importance weights.
+After resampling, particles with higher weights are likely to stay and particles with lower weights may die out.

-I use Resampling Wheel technique to achieve this:
+I used Resampling Wheel technique to achieve this:

 ![alt text][image6]